-- 6.4 Score calculation: The score for each routine is calculated as follows: - Compulsory Routines: for each Compulsory Sequence and Presentation, the Judges' scores will be averaged separately with no rounding applied.
+- 6.3.1 The Judges will only score the Compulsory Sequences they recognize.
+If an attempt is made for a Compulsory Sequence and the Judges recognize this as such, scoring for that sequence will commence.
+The judging of each sequence begins when the Judges see the Performer beginning the sequence from the described beginning position (after a transition from the previous move with or without a momentary stop).
+The judging of each sequence ends when the Judges see the Performer completes or abandons the performance requirements of that sequence. - 6.4 Score calculation: The score for each routine is calculated as follows: - Compulsory Routines: for each Compulsory Sequence and Presentation, the Judges' scores will be averaged separately with no rounding applied.
 The average scores will be added, and the result will be divided by four (4), then rounded to the first decimal place. - Free Routines: The three (3) total scores for the Execution deductions will be added, and the result divided by three (3), with no rounding applied.
 To determine the Technical score, the averaged Execution score will be deducted from the Initial Technical score.
-The minimum possible score for Technical is zero (0) points. - The three (3) scores for Presentation will be added, and the result divided by three (3) with no rounding applied.
+The minimum possible score for Technical is zero (0) points.

+The three (3) scores for Presentation will be added, and the result divided by three (3). - The three (3) scores for Presentation will be added, and the result divided by three (3) with no rounding applied.
 The Technical and Presentation scores will be added, and the result will be rounded to the first decimal place.
 (The maximum score for the Free Routine is 20,0 points.). - 6.4.1 Rounding must be done as follows: intermediate values must be converted from two (2) decimal places to one (1), by rounding to the nearest tenth, except where the second decimal digit is exactly halfway between the two values, where it must be rounded to the higher of the two. - 6.4.2 Total scores for the event are calculated by adding Performer's official scores of all completed rounds. - 6.4.3 All scores for each Judge, for all competition flights, will be published. - 6.4.3.1 The Initial Technical score will be published before the start of the competition. - 6.5 Judging rules: - Viewing the Flights: The Judges will view each Performer's Flight from the flight chamber viewing gallery.
 The Judges will watch each Flight live.
 At the discretion of the Event Judge, a second viewing of the compulsory rounds, using the video evidence, is permitted.
 At the discretion of the Event Judge, a third view of a Compulsory Round video, or part of it, is allowed, in normal or reduced speed (50% to 70%), and/or use of video pause. - A panel consisting of three (3) Judges must evaluate each Performer's Flight.
 A complete round shall be judged by the same panel. - 6.5.3 All Judges will evaluate all judging criteria. - 6.5.4 The Judges will use an electronic scoring system to record the evaluation of the performance. - The chronometer will be operated by the Judges or by (a) person(s) appointed by the Chief Judge and will be started when a Performer begins flying.